L-1 Visa For The U.S. | Work Visa For The USA

 a) Establishing a branch, subsidiary or office in the USA

-For entrepreneurs who have already established a going concern in Germany, it is possible to apply for a so-called L-1 visa in order to, after formal establishment, set up a branch office, a new office or a subsidiary in the USA or to send employees to an already existing, affiliated company.
+Entrepreneurs who have already established an ongoing business in Germany have the option of applying for an L-1 visa in order to set up a branch, a new office, or a subsidiary in the U.S. after formal establishment, or to send employees to an existing company belonging to the group.

 b) The L-1 visa as an alternative to the E-2 visa

-An L-1 visa can also be considered, in particular, if the path to the USA via an E visa is blocked because the relevant requirements, for example with regard to existing trade, the required investment or citizenship - which plays an important role in the E visa -, are not or cannot be fulfilled.
+An L-1 visa is particularly relevant if the path to the U.S. via an E-visa is blocked because the relevant requirements, for example with regard to existing trade, the necessary investment, or nationality – which plays an important role in the E-visa – are not or cannot be met.

 c) An L-1 visa for nonprofit organizations

-Furthermore, the L-1 visa also offers nonprofit organizations, which per se cannot qualify for an E visa, the opportunity to gain a foothold in the USA.
+Furthermore, the L-1 visa also offers nonprofit organizations that are not eligible for an e-visa per se the opportunity to gain a foothold in the U.S.

 How long is the L-1 visa valid?

-An L visa can be renewed a limited number of times.
-The holder of an L-1A visa (manager, executive) can thus work in the USA for a maximum of seven years; the holder of an L-1B visa (employee with specialized skills) can work for no more than five years.
-In this, it is not the possession of the visa for the specified period that counts but rather the physical stay in the USA.
-There may be exceptions for commuters who split their working time between the U.S. company and a group company outside the USA, i.e. in which an extension beyond the five or seven years is possible.
+An L visa cannot be extended indefinitely.
+Holders of an L-1A visa (managers, executives) can work in the U.S. for a maximum of seven years, while holders of an L-1B visa (employees with specialized knowledge) can work for no more than five years.
+It is not the length of time the visa has been held that counts, but the length of physical stay in the U.S. For commuters who divide their working time between the U.S. company and a group company outside the U.S., exceptions may apply, i.e. an extension beyond the five or seven years may be possible.

-It should also be noted that the L visa is only valid together with a petition.
-It may well be that a visa is issued for five years but the petition is only valid for three years; in which case, the holder is only allowed to work in the USA for three years and would need to have the petition extended before the expiry date, but without having to apply for a new visa.
+It should also be noted that the L visa is only valid in conjunction with a petition.
+It is entirely possible that a visa is issued for five years, but the petition is only valid for three years.
+In this case, you are only allowed to work in the U.S. for three years and would have to extend the petition before it expires, but without having to apply for a new visa.

 What requirements must companies fulfil?